dvln/out/README.md

 Optionally available is something called "detailed" errors.
-If one wants stack traces closer to an original error occurrance these can be useful (similar to how Dropbox does errors, borrowed from than and others, thanks!).
+If one wants stack traces closer to an original error occurrance these can be useful (similar to how Dropbox does errors, borrowed from their ideas/code, thanks!).
 Additionally, if one wants error codes one can optionally use them.
-One can also continue to "check equality" core library or vendor pkg error messages even if one has wrapped the original error as it is returned through the call stack.
+One can also continue to "check equality" with core library or vendor pkg error message "contants" even if one has wrapped the original error as it is returned through the call stack.
-Again, these detailed errors with optional error codes are totally optional but can be of use.
+Keep in mind that use of detailed errors with optional error codes is not required in any way since one can leverage the "out" package simply for levelled output alone without using these.

-The key goal is flexible control of output streams and how they can be marked up, dynamically redirected, augmented with meta-data to help with support or troubleshooting, etc.  If something fancier is needed one can dynamically plug in one's own output formatter with this package to override or augment the built-in output prefixes and flags.
+The key "out" package goal is flexible control of output streams.
+Flexible mark-up, dynamically redirection, meta-data augmentation to help with support or troubleshooting, etc.  If something fancier is needed one can dynamically plug in one's own output formatter with this package to override or augment the built-in output prefixes and flag based meta-data.

 A more complete list of features: